hulloanson/hullowheel-server/README.md

 1. HulloWheel, a Android client + Linux server combination.
 See [Hacking](https://github.com/hulloanson/hullowheel-server#Hacking) for details

 ## Build and run
-This is super-alpha.
 You will need to build it yourself for now.
 No binaries I'm sorry.

 ### Dependencies
 A list of libraries required:
 ```